 Do you charge fees?
 We do not charge fees of any kind.

 What turtles do you adopt?
 We adopt many kinds of freshwater turtles but unfortunately we cannot take snapping turtles.
 If you need to re-home your snapping turtle try contacting Reptile Rescue of the Carolinas or CCSB Reptile Rescue.

 Won't my turtle be happier living in a large pond instead of a tank?
 Years ago we would've answered "Yes" to this question but we've learned that every turtle is truly different and pond life is not for all.
 Some turtles thrive in larger environments and others seem frightened.
 If a turtle seems too scared to come up to regularly bask or eat then it may not be appropriate for a large pond.
 We would rather see this turtle living indoors so the owner can ensure it receives what it needs on a daily basis to live a healthy life.

 If I give up my turtle for adoption will the new family care for it the same way I do?
 We know you love your pet and have enjoyed caring for it.
 We can promise to find a new family that will cherish it as much as you have.
 Unfortunately, we cannot promise what the future tank size will be for your turtle or that a unique care regimen you have in place will be followed.
 We adopt to families that demonstrate an understanding of proper turtle care and with the space to house a minimum of a 20-40 gallon tank (or larger) depending on the size of your turtle.
 Requests for us to take in turtles vastly outnumber the families or classrooms wanting them as pets and because of this we can offer owners only one placement opportunity.

 We can no longer care for two turtles, can they be adopted together by a new family?
 Most likely, no. Each turtle will have a separate placement.
-Many sliders are easily the size of half a cantaloupe (or larger!) when full grown and for most people it simply takes up too much space in their homes to accomodate multiple, large turtles.
+Many sliders are easily the size of half a cantaloupe (or larger!) when full grown and for most people it simply takes up too much space in their homes to accommodate multiple, large turtles.